Smita428-tech/Assignment-javascript/README.md

 # Assignment-javascript

-Javascript_assignment-reactionTester
+Its a reaction tester game.
-Its a reaction tester website.
+Users have to click on the boxes as soon as they can.